 ‘Going viral’ liberated PRs in the noughties

-Back then, the democratization of information online felt like an incredibly liberating time for PRs and brand marketeers, simply because we no longer felt shackled by traditional (print) editorial gatekeepers or official state or industry channels in getting clients’ messages out.
+Back then, the democratization of information online felt like an incredibly liberating time for public relations specialists and brand marketeers, simply because we no longer felt shackled by traditional (print) editorial gatekeepers or official state or industry channels in getting clients’ messages out.

 Consider also how many of today’s fastest-growing media outlets such as Buzzfeed, LADbible, Vice, Refinery29 and many others are all developing business models based on a combination of the VAD (valence-arousal-dominance) theory of content with the incredible micro-targeting power of big data.